-The good news is that the longer your children delay trying smoking, the more likely it is that they will remain smoke free and healthy.
-It's also reassuring to know that most children who try cigarettes don't go on to be regular smokers.
+The good por is that the longer your child the mole will remain healthy.
+It's also know that most e who try cigarettes don on to be regular smokers. children delay trying smoking, the more likely it is that they will remain smoke free and healthy.
+It's also reassuring to who try cigarettes don't go